How to create a Windows installer package - Beginner Guide

 Advanced Installer is not only capable of delivering powerful MSI packages according to best practices, but it can also deliver other types of package formats like MSP, APP-V, APPX and MSIX.

 If you are a developer, you can also create MSI packages directly from Visual Studio.
-Check Advanced Installer Free Extension for Visual Studio and test it out.
+Check out the Advanced Installer Free Extension for Visual Studio and test it out.

 Visual Studio automates the process of creating an MSI package on your development PC.
 All you have to do is create a new Setup Project into Visual Studio.
 The project is empty, so you must add all of your program files to the package.